LoganAJones/InfoSecProjReact/README.md

 ## Figma Project (design ideas & prototype)
 https://www.figma.com/file/t6ZkxZoja5cXsBAYhDycnW/IS-project?node-id=0%3A1

+## Installation Instructions:

 Open Project directory and type:-
 ### `npm install`

-This command will download all the dependacy in the project.
+This command will download all the dependancies in the project.
 After that just start the server using following command.

 In the project directory, you can run: